leschwe1/hpc_esc_401_solutions/exercise_session_09/basics/task2.md

 Timing wise, we see that the naive version ran rather slow.
 All sizes / runs took about 0.7-1 sec The GPU took almost a second (0.7-0.8) to run in all runs while the host took different amounts of time depending on size. these spread from very quick in small cases to >1sec for big ones.

+I think the naive GPU version does not work because it copies the arrays to and from the GPU in every step, which is slow and error-prone.
+The pointer swap in = out only changes the host pointer, so the GPU does not see the updated data.
+Also, the boundary elements are not handled properly, causing the results to be wrong.
+Unsure if this is implied or my bad

 **What is the difference with the naive implementation?**

 in the nocopies variant, exactly the copying mentioned above is reduced.
 This speeds up the process.